 For most, the easier path to the Companion Pass is by earning enough qualifying points in a calendar year.
-If you plan on completing your earnings this year, there's no change to the status quo—you'll only need to reach 110,000 points.
+If you plan on completing your earnings in 2019, there's no change to the status quo—you'll only need to reach 110,000 points.
 However, starting January 1, 2020, the pass will require 125,000 points (a 13.5% increase).
 This is highly significant because the Companion Pass lasts for the remainder of the year in which it is earned plus the following calendar year.
 Reaching 110,000 points in 2019 would only provide you with the benefit through 12/31/2020.

 Strategies to Earn 125,000 Points

 There are multiple earning methods that count towards reaching the point requirement, and you can mix and match the earning strategies that best suit your needs.
 Here are the most widely used options:

 - Hotel Stays